niko17x/bluedit/NOTES.md

 [] : Handle the multiple replications of console logs during page initiation.
 [] : Every time component renders, 'isAuthorLoggedIn' is invoked potentially making it expensive.
 Given that you've already fetched the post with 'showPost', you could also determine if the author is logged in outside of the function and store that as a constant in 'DisplayedDetailedPost.jsx'.
 [] : Move the modal functions to its own separate file from the App.jsx file.
+[] : React router dom "useNavigate" is being used in multiple components.
+Can the DRY principle be applied here?

+### What I've Learned:

+• Async and await are used to resolve a promise.
+Basically saying surrounding code should temporarily halt until the Promise has been resolved.
+• "try...catch" blocks aren't always necessary but does allow you to keep code more organized and better error handling.
+Controlling the flow of the code is also improved.
+If an error is the result, then you can handle that part of the code.